graphlab-fr/cosma/docs/user-manual.md

 ### Predefined metadata

-Cosma recognises and uses the following four fields:
+Cosma recognises and uses the following fields:

 `title`
 : Mandatory.
 : Title of the record.

 `id`
-: Mandatory.
+: Optional.
 : Unique identifier of the record.
-Must be a unique number.
+Must be a unique string.
 By default, Cosma generates 14-digit identifiers in the form of a timestamp (year, month, day, hours, minutes and seconds).
 This is inspired by Zettelkasten note-taking applications such as [The Archive](https://zettelkasten.de/the-archive/) and [Zettlr](https://www.zettlr.com).

 `type` or `types`
 : Optional.